-The Interrobang ‽ watch was designed and printed with American artist Chris Fritton.
+The Interrobang ‽ watch was designed by American artist Chris Fritton.

 The hour and minute hands are made of the question mark and exclamation mark, when they overlap at 12 o’clock they form the interrobang ‽ character.